Mirza Salaamat Ali Dabeer: Tribute to poet in Urdu literature

-Anis and Dabir Academy, London organised an International Seminar on "Position of Anis and Dabir in Urdu literature" on the occasion of bicentennial birthday celebrations of Mir Anis and Mirza Dabeer.
-Litterateurs and intellectuals from India, Pakistan, Canada, America, Australia and Britain participated in the seminar.
-In the inaugural session, Dr. Syed Taqi Abidi of Canada presented a review of Dabeer's quatrains.
-Prof. Muhammad Zaman Azurda presented an article on Dabeer's prose-writing in the second session.
-Youths besides senior litterateurs and intellectuals attended the seminar in a large number.

-A seminar titled "Marsia aur adab-i-aali", organised by the Urdu department of Karachi University in its arts auditorium on 27 October 2009, Former chairman of the Urdu department Dr Waqar Ahmed Rizvi presided over the event.
-Dr. Syed Taqi Abedi, who is settled in Canada, was the keynote speaker.
-Dr Abidi claimed that Mir Anees and Mirza Dabeer had used more words in Urdu poetry than any other poet.
-He said Nazir Akbarabadi had written 8,500 couplets, whereas Dabeer's tally was 120,000, and Anees's 86,000.

 Tribute – Digital

 35 Marsiya video series based on event between 28th Rajab to 8th Rabi' al-awwal, titled Az madina ta madina was released on 3 January 2014, by "Mafss Noha Academy" Mumbai, India, and recited by Rahil Rizvi (Marsiya & Noha Khwan from India).
 Video series consist 8 marsiya based on topic and 2 soaz written by Mirza Salaamat Ali Dabeer.

 Legacy

 Dabeer, along with Anis, left an everlasting influence on Urdu literature and marsiya in particular.
 Marsiya, in its content and matter, allowed the two masters to demonstrate their artistry and command of Urdu language and idiom.
 At the same time epical nature of marsiya covered and dealt with entire range of emotions and ideas.
 It has both mystical and romantic appeal.
 All the contemporary and succeeding generations of poets who adopted marsiya as the genre of poetic expression and also others who took to other forms of poetry found it difficult to break away from the trends and standards set by these two masters.
 The names of Dabeer and Anis are inextricable whenever Urdu Marsia is mentioned.
 In short, marsiya attained its zenith under the poetic genius of Anis and Dabeer.
 Marsiya became synonymous with the names of these two masters and also the form-musaddas- adopted by them became synonymous with the identity of marsiya.

 Dabeer along with Anis influenced two major aspects of the socio-cultural life of the Indian sub-continent.
 One is literature and other is azadari tradition of the sub-continent.